 - Butter - unsalted and fridge cold, cut into cubes.

 - Chocolate Chips - I used a mix of Milk and Dark chocolate chips.
-If you have a favourite flavour, use that
+If you have a favourite flavour, use that.
+I also made a batch of rock buns using only white Chocolate Chips (see image below) along with plain spelt and wholemeal flour as mentioned above.

 - Vanilla extract - Combining chocolate and vanilla creates a delightful flavour combination that you should try to incorporate whenever possible.
 This Chocolate and Vanilla Marble cake, infused with both chocolate and vanilla flavours, is a perfect example of this delicious pairing..